Fury/Black Widow: Death Duty: Publication history

 The book was published in 1995 in America.
-It was the character Night Raven's first appearance outside on Marvel UK.
+It was the character Night Raven's first appearance outside of Marvel UK.

 Plot

 Black Widow returns to Russia to see if her homeland had really changed since she left.
 When a diplomat is found murdered on the grounds of the United States Embassy, Nick Fury and S.H.I.E.L.D. are drawn into an international crisis that pits secret agents against the Russian mafia.
-Into this conflict enters The Black Widow, now as a full-time Avenger as well as Russia's most famous expatriate, and Night Raven.
+Into this conflict enters Black Widow, now as a full-time Avenger as well as Russia's most famous expatriate, and Night Raven.
 His bloody one-man war against crime is just a pastime; his real obsession is to kill one person, Yi Yang, the woman who made him immortal.

 Reception

-Win Wiacek of Now Read This stated "Superbly illustrated by Charlie Adlard, this is nonetheless an uncomfortable blending of genres, with a strange pace to it: almost as if there’s been some savage trimming and pruning with no thought to narrative cohesion."
-The book was ranked sixth on Diamonds highest selling paperbacks in February 1995.
+Win Wiacek of Now Read This stated "Superbly illustrated by Charlie Adlard, this is nonetheless an uncomfortable blending of genres, with a strange pace to it: almost as if there's been some savage trimming and pruning with no thought to narrative cohesion."
+The book was ranked sixth on Diamond's highest selling paperbacks in February 1995.